 On April 12, 1776, almost three months before the Continental Congress adopted the Declaration of Independence, North Carolina’s Fourth Provincial Congress approved the Halifax Resolves.
 It was a colony’s first move toward independence, putting Halifax on par with Philadelphia, Lexington and Concord, or Yorktown.
 Experience these patriots’ lives at the state historic site.
-Watch the Visitors Center’s short film, which describes Halifax’s early years and the region’s rise to prosperity, and review its many exhibits.
+Watch the visitor center’s short film, which describes Halifax’s early years and the region’s rise to prosperity, and review its many exhibits.
 Follow the self-guided tour to several 18th- and 19th-century structures including the Owens House and Eagle Tavern.
 Visit the Montfort House, whose foundations were uncovered by archaeologists, telling the story of an early wealthy resident and the only Provincial Grand Master Mason of North America.
-The grounds also include colonial and African American cemeteries and a Roanoke River overlook.
+The grounds also include a Roanoke River overlook.

-5 Explore the Roanoke Canal, the state’s longest museum
+5 Explore the Roanoke Canal, our state’s longest museum

-5 Explore the Roanoke Canal, the state’s longest museumRoanoke RapidsSee on map
+5 Explore the Roanoke Canal, our state’s longest museumRoanoke RapidsSee on map

 Halifax County is home to some of the country’s best preserved early 18th-century engineering, including a 35-foot single-arch aqueduct.
 See it by using the Roanoke Canal Museum and Trail's free bike lending program, pedaling the level 7.5-mile trail that makes this museum our state’s longest.
 Along the way, keep an eye open for bald eagles, warblers and a host of migrating birds, whose presence led to the former towpath becoming part of the North Carolina Birding Trail.
 Back at the museum, explore two floors of interactive exhibits, displays and artifacts that explain each chapter in the canal’s story.